Azure-Samples/azure-stack-edge-order/README.md

 ```azurepowershell
 & '.\New-AzStackEdgeMultiOrder.ps1'
 ```
-3. With an **Unrestricted** execution policy <!--and an unsigned script?-->, you'll see the following text.
+3. With an **Unrestricted** execution policy, you'll see the following text.
 Type `R` to run the script.

 ```azurepowershell
 Security warning